amfrye777/MSDS6306_CaseStudy10_Afrye_CBoomhower/Paper/CaseStudy10_Paper.md

     ## [1] 0.9055081

-Though Pearson's r does suggest a strong association between planned and as-is exports, a hypostheses test provides added insight into the correlation's statistical significance.
-Our null hypotheis is that the slope of our linear model is 0, whereas our alternative hypothesis is that it is not 0.
+Though Pearson's r does suggest a strong association between planned and as-is exports, a hypotheses test provides added insight into the correlation's statistical significance.
+Our null hypothesis is that the slope of our linear model is 0, whereas our alternative hypothesis is that it is not 0.
 Based on the results presented below, the p-value is equal to &lt;2e-16, meaning we reject the null hypothesis.
 There is